NREL/buildstockbatch/docs/installation.rst

 manage BuildStockBatch runs.

 1. Install `Docker`_.
 This is needed by the script to manage Docker images (pull, push, etc).
-2. Get BuildStockBatch and set up a Python environment for it using the :ref:`python` instructions above. (i.e., create a Python virtual environment, activate the venv, and install buildstockbatch with the command below.)
+2. Get BuildStockBatch and set up a Python environment for it using the :ref:`bsb-python` instructions above. (i.e., create a Python virtual environment, activate the venv, and install buildstockbatch with the command below.)